Anna Arnold Hedgeman

 Anna Arnold Hedgeman (July 5, 1899 – January 17, 1990) was an African-American civil rights leader, politician, educator, and writer.
 Under President Harry Truman, Hedgeman served as executive director of the National Council for a Permanent Fair Employment Practices Commission, having worked on his presidential campaign.
-She was also appointed to the cabinet of New York City mayor Robert F. Wagner, Jr., becoming the first African-American woman to hold a cabinet post in New York.
+She was also appointed to New York City mayor Robert Wagner's cabinet, becoming the first African-American woman to hold a cabinet post in New York.
 Hedgeman was a major advocate for both minorities and the poor in New York City.
-She also served as a consultant for many companies and entities on racial issues, and late in her life founded Hedgeman Consultant Services.
+She also served as a consultant for many companies and entities on racial issues, and late in life founded Hedgeman Consultant Services.
 She was among the organizers of the 1963 March on Washington.
-Throughout her many years involved in the civil rights movement, she befriended Dorothy Height.
+During her years in the civil rights movement, she befriended Dorothy Height.

 Early life and family

 Anna Arnold was born in Marshalltown, Iowa, to William James Arnold II and Marie Ellen (Parker) Arnold.
 She moved with her family to Anoka, Minnesota, where her family was the only African-American one in the small town.
 However, her family was an active part of the community and she was never made to feel different while growing up.
 The Methodist Church and school were both vital parts of the Arnold family's life.
 Her father created an encouraging environment that stressed education and a strong work ethic.
 Hedgeman learned how to read at home but was not permitted to attend school until she was seven years old.

 In 1918, Hedgeman graduated from Anoka High School and continued her education at Hamline University, a Methodist College in Saint Paul, Minnesota.
-She was the college’s first African-American student.
+She was the college's first African-American student.
 In 1922, Hedgeman became the first African-American graduate, having earned a B.A. degree in English.
 While in college, she heard W. E. B. Du Bois speak, which inspired her to succeed as an educator.

 In 1936, she married Merritt Hedgeman, a musician with a particular interest in African-American folk music and opera, in New York City.
 The couple had no children.

 Pre-political career

 For two years, Hedgeman taught English and History at Rust College, a historically Black college in Holly Springs, Mississippi, where she had her first experience with segregation.

-Anna Arnold Hedgeman began work in the community in the 1920s when she became executive director of a Black branch of the YWCA in Jersey City, New Jersey.
+Hedgeman began work in the community in the 1920s when she became executive director of a Black branch of the YWCA in Jersey City, New Jersey.
 She worked for the YWCA as an executive director in Ohio, New Jersey, Harlem, Philadelphia, and Brooklyn.
 All of these branches were segregated.

 Hedgeman also served as the executive director of the National Committee for a Permanent Fair Employment Practices Commission, Assistant Dean of Women at Howard University, associate editor for the New York Age, a consultant for the public relations department of Fuller Products Company, and on Harry Truman's 1948 presidential campaign.